dvfrancis/hi-lo-card-game/README.md

 #### Wireframes

-After I created the wireframes, and was bulding the site, I altered the layout of the header and footer so that the logo was replaced by a centred site title in the header but removed from the footer.
+After I created the wireframes, and was building the site, I altered the layout of the header and footer so that the logo was replaced by a centred site title in the header but removed from the footer.

 The hamburger menu (shown in the header on smaller mobile devices) was also centred on the screen.